Air Medical Memorial

 The Air Medical Memorial is a national memorial that honors flight crews who died in the line of active duty.
 This includes the pilots and medical crew members of both helicopter (HEMS) and airplane (FWEMS) operations.
 The memorial will be located southwest of the Denver metropolitan area.

-When open in 2013, the memorial will feature a granite wall with the names of more than three hundred and fifty honorees lost since 1972.
-Beginning in 2014, names will be added if necessary in an annual ceremony and dedication.
+When open, the memorial will feature a granite wall with the names of more than four hundred honorees lost since 1972.
+Names will be added if necessary in an annual ceremony and dedication.

 Air Medical Memorial